Rugby Lingo

 Lock Forward: See “Second Row,” below.

-Loop: A move by which a player makes a pass, then follows the passed ball down the attacking line, looping behind his/her own players to end up farther out in the running line, or all the way on the far end, effectively adding an additional offensive player to the attacking group.
+Loop: A move by which a player makes a pass, then follows the passed ball down and behind the attacking line, looping behind his/her own players to end up farther out in the running line, or all the way on the far end, effectively adding an additional offensive player to the attacking group.
 Click here for a video on looping.

 Maul: A maul is a transitional, informal formation which occurs at a breakdown in open play, where a ball carrier is halted by one or more opposing players, and the group contests for possession of the ball, with the ball in their hands and the players on their feet/off the ground.
 A maul usually forms when a player turns to present the ball before being tackled, or if a tackler is unsuccessful in bringing the ball carrier to the ground.
 Here’s a maul video.